1. How to become an investor and owner of a condominium (suite)?

-Investors in a Suite invest in a Suite by signing a Contract to Sell (The Investment Agreement).
-They receive for their Investment an Ownership Certificate of the Suite they purchased, a Condominium Certificate of Title (CCT) upon full payment.
+Investors can invest in a suite by signing a Contract to Sell (The Investment Agreement).
+They receive for their Investment an Ownership Certificate of the suite they purchased, a Condominium Certificate of Title (CCT) upon full payment.

-2. Can an Investor chose a specific Suite he want to invest in ?
+2. Can an investor chose a specific suite he wants to invest in?

-3. Does an Investor has to pay a Reservation Fee ?
+3. Does an investor have to pay a Reservation Fee?

-Yes.
-100,000 Peso.
-It comes with the right to choose the Suite the Investor like to acquire.
+Yes, an investor has to pay a reservation fee which is 100,000 Pesos.
+It comes with the right to choose the suite the investor likes to acquire.
 The Reservation Fee is deductible from the total Investment.

-Only an Investor of a Suite has to pay 6% Capital Gain Taxes, 1.5% Documentary Tax plus 12 Value Added Tax (VAT), once Condominium Title will be available and transferred into the name of the Investor.
+An investor of a suite has to pay 6% Capital Gain Taxes, 1.5% Documentary Tax plus 12 Value Added Tax (VAT), after paying the Condominium Title will be available and transferred into the name of the Investor.

 5. Can the Investment Agreement be cancelled?

-The Investment Agreement can cancelled, but payments made are forfeit (non-refundable).
+The Investment Agreement can be cancelled, but payments made are forfeit (non-refundable).

-6. What documents needed to be signed from an Investor ?
+6. What documents are needed to be signed by the investor?

-Investors after choosing their form of Investment, sign an Investment-Agreement for their chosen Suite.
-Investors in a Suite additional have to enter into a Management & Profit Sharing Agreement (the “MPS Agreement”) to allow the Hotel Operator to rent out his Suite and therefore the Investor is entitled to participate on the earnings of the Hotel Operation and will receive probably either 5.5%* annual Interest or if he chooses to participate on the Hotel operations, the profit out of the operation, what usually is much higher. (* depending on the occupancy rate of the hotel)
+Investors after choosing their form of Investment will sign an Investment-Agreement for their chosen suite.
+Investors in a suite will also sign an additional Management & Profit Sharing Agreement (the “MPS Agreement”) to allow the Hotel Operator to rent out his suite and therefore the investor is entitled to participate on the earnings of the Hotel Operation and will receive probably either 5.5%* annual Interest or if he chooses to participate on the Hotel operations, the profit out of the operation, what usually is much higher. (* depending on the occupancy rate of the hotel)

-The Investment Agreement is the “Contract of Sell”, where Investors agree to payment and term conditions of the investment.
+The Investment Agreement is the “Contract to Sell”, where Investors agree to payment and term conditions of the investment.

 8. Who owns the land where the resort is erected on?

-Roman Empire Panglao Inc. Same Land will be transferred into Roman Empire Panglao Condotel Inc., a Condominium Corporation, where all Suite Owners will be members.
+Roman Empire Panglao Inc. owns the land.
+Same Land will be transferred into Roman Empire Panglao Condotel Inc., a Condominium Corporation, where all suite owners will be members.

 Roman Empire Panglao Inc.